intoxstudio/content-aware-sidebars/readme.txt

 == Description ==

-**CAS is the Fastest and Most Powerful WordPress Sidebar Plugin yet.
-Create tailored widget areas in seconds.**
+###Content Aware Sidebars is the #1 WordPress Sidebar Plugin

 You can optimize conversion rates, boost on-site SEO, upsell products, and much more by displaying different widget areas on different conditions.

-If your website is big or in growth, CAS is the ideal solution for you.
+Create tailored widget areas in seconds.
+No widget logic coding required.

 ###Show or Hide Widgets on Any Page (Yes, any)